Banff is Canada’s first National Park. It is located in Alberta in the Rocky Mountains. It is the perfect place to escape and get back to nature.

 If you do encounter a bear, pick up small children and remain calm.
 You should never turn your back or run from a bear.
 Bear spray can also be carried with you.
 However, it should only be used as a last resort.

 At the top of Sulphur Mountain is the Upper Hot Springs, around 4 km south of downtown Banff.
-The water is heated geothermally and the water at the top has not seen the surface for hundreds of years.
+The water is heated geothermally (Around 102°F or 39°C) and the water at the top has not seen the surface for hundreds of years.

 The tickets are relatively cheap and there is the option to buy a thermal pass.
 This allows you to soak in the Hot Springs and includes entry to the Cave and Basin National Historic Site.
 There you can learn about the history of the Springs and the Indigenous people.